Making Tax Digital: your guide to compatible software

 What is Making Tax Digital?

-Making Tax Digital (MTD) is a new way of reporting tax, income and expenses to HMRC if you’re a sole trader or landlord.
-It replaces labour-intensive processes such as paper records and manual submissions, substituting them with digital record-keeping through compatible software.
-It aims to reduce errors by keeping all your records in one place, enabling you to send updates via software that connects directly to HMRC.
+It aims to reduce errors by keeping all your records in one place - enabling you to send updates via software that connects directly to HMRC.

-MTD for income tax starts in April 2026 for individuals with a qualifying income of over £50,000 from self-employment or property, and in April 2027 for those with a qualifying income of between £30,000 and £50,000.
+MTD for income tax started in April 2026 for individuals with a qualifying income of over £50,000 from self-employment or property, and in April 2027 for those with a qualifying income of between £30,000 and £50,000.
 MTD for VAT started in April 2022.

 What is MTD software?

-MTD software is any program that records:
+MTD software is any program that's compatible with HMRC and records:

 • Income